mniehoff/spark-cassandra-playground/README.md

 ### Spark Cassandra Connector

-The Spark Cassandra Connector is written by Datastax and found [here at github](https://github.com/datastax/spark-cassandra-connector).
+The Spark Cassandra Connector is written by Datastax and is found [here at github](https://github.com/datastax/spark-cassandra-connector).
 Please beware of the version compatibility.
-At time of writing the master is the 1.3 Snapshot which is working fine with Spark 1.3.1 core, but not with Spark SQL 1.3.1.
-If you want to use all features you probably want to use spark 1.2.x with the connector 1.2.x.
+At the time of writing the master is at the 1.3-snapshot which is working fine with Spark 1.3.1 core, but not with Spark SQL 1.3.1.
+If you want to use all features you probably want to use Spark 1.2.x with the connector 1.2.x.

 1. Clone Git Repo from https://github.com/datastax/spark-cassandra-connector, Change into dir
 2. Checkout the Branch you want use (e.g. b1.2)
 3. Build Assembly Jar with `./sbt/sbt assembly`

-Copy the assembly jar found under spark-cassandra-connector-java/target/scala-2.10 to a place you fill find it fast,
+Copy the assembly jar found under spark-cassandra-connector-java/target/scala-2.10 to a place you will find it easily.

 ## Data & Datastructures

-Start a CQL Sessions from the repo root, e.g ```ccm node1 cqlsh```
+Start a CQL Sessions from the repository root, e.g with ```ccm node1 cqlsh```

 ### Cassandra Keyspaces & Tables